V1TO-C/IB_MCP/README.md

 ##### 🔧 What This Container Does

 - **Base Image**: Uses `eclipse-temurin:21` (Java 21) for compatibility with the IB Gateway.
-- **Installs Dependencies**: Installs `unzip` for extracting the gateway archive.
+- **Installs Dependencies**: Installs `unzip` for extracting the gateway archive, and `curl` for the tickler service.
 - **Downloads Gateway**: Fetches the latest version of the Client Portal Gateway from the official Interactive Brokers source and unzips it.
 - **Configuration**:
   - Copies a custom `conf.yaml` into the expected path (`gateway/root/conf.yaml`) to configure the gateway.
-  - Adds a custom `run_gateway.sh` script as the container entrypoint.
+  - Includes a `run_gateway.sh` script that starts the gateway and launches the integrated tickler service.
+  - The tickler automatically calls the `/tickle` endpoint every 60 seconds to maintain the session.
 - **Port Exposure**: Exposes port `5055` (default port used by the gateway).
 Override as needed in .env.
-- **Startup Command**: Runs the gateway using the configuration file.
+- **Startup Command**: Runs the gateway and tickler service using the configuration file.

-This setup provides a self-contained, reproducible environment for securely running the Interactive Brokers REST API gateway in a containerized environment.
+This setup provides a self-contained, reproducible environment for securely running the Interactive Brokers REST API gateway with automatic session management in a containerized environment.

-### 📦 Interactive Brokers Routers Generator Docker Container [WIP]

-Routers are currently manually developed as the official Open Api Json file fails validations.
-See [Future Work](#future-work) and [Endpoints Status](#endpoints-status)

 ### 📦 IB MCP Server Docker Container
 This Docker container sets up and runs the **Interactive Brokers (IB) Model Context Protocol (MCP) Server**, which provides an interface for interacting with the IB API gateway.